List on Bids44 →

 Essential Checks

-- Check compressor sound: The fridge compressor should hum smoothly and quietly, not rattle, click loudly, or make grinding noises.
+1. Check Compressor Sound: Turn the fridge on and listen carefully.
+The compressor should hum smoothly, not rattle, click loudly, or make grinding noises.
 Let it run for at least 15 minutes.

-- Examine interior for damage: Check shelves, drawers, and door pockets for cracks, chips, or missing pieces.
-Replacements can be expensive.
+4. Examine Interior Condition: Check all shelves, drawers, and door bins for cracks, chips, or missing pieces.
+Ensure the interior light works.

 Insider Checks

-THE FRIDGE COMPRESSOR HAND TEST.
-Place your hand on the side of the fridge, usually near the back-bottom where the compressor is located.
+THE COMPRESSOR OVERHEAT CHECK: Place your hand on the side of the fridge, near the bottom-back, where the compressor is located.
 It should feel warm, but not excessively hot.
-If it’s scalding hot, the compressor is likely overworking due to low refrigerant or a failing motor, a potential ₹2,500-18,000 repair.
-If one side is warm and the other is room temperature, heat dissipation might be uneven, suggesting internal issues.
+If it’s scorching hot, the compressor might be overworking due to low refrigerant or an impending failure—a ₹7,000-₹14,000 repair waiting to happen.

 Common Scams to Watch For (India 2026)